Protesters to President Trump: The Resistance Begins Now

 On the morning of President Donald J. Trump’s inauguration, protesters across Washington positioned themselves at police barricades and checkpoints in an attempt to block people from gaining access to the inaugural festivities.

 From 6th Street and Indiana Avenue N.W., near both the D.C.
 Superior Court and the Metropolitan Police Headquarters, to McPherson Square, just a stone’s throw from the White House, protesters formed walls, sang songs, chanted, and faced police with one very forceful message: as the presidency of Trump begins, so does the resistance to it.
+As of 1:30p.m. on Friday, D.C. police said they had made more than 90 arrests.

 Sunsara Taylor of a self-described anti-fascism group led a chant of marchers in McPherson Square Park in Washington, the hub for many of the protest events.